Online marketing company Yodle selects banks for IPO - sources

 | NEW YORK

-NEW YORK Marketing software company Yodle has selected banks for an initial public offering that is expected to come later this year and could raise $100 million, according to people familiar with the matter.
+NEW YORK Marketing software company Yodle has selected banks for an initial public offering that is expected to come later this year and could raise $100 million (60 million pounds), according to people familiar with the matter.

 The New York-based company, backed by investors including Draper Fisher Jurvetson, has chosen Credit Suisse AG and Deutsche Bank to lead the process, the people said on Monday.